ensbot/ensbot-asukhey-WumboCoin/README.md

 ## Objective:

-To understand the working of transactions on a decentralized network using blockchain with the help of cryptocurrency created.
+To understand the working of transactions on a decentralized network using blockchain with the help of cryptocurrency created alongwith the use of smart contracts.
 After reading about bitcoin, I was more interested in creating a cryptocurrency similar to that rather than investing in one ,P.S.
 Also it values at 7869.31 USD (dated 7/27/2018) , I don't have that much money.

 ## Introduction:

-WumboCoin (Thanks to Patrick Star from Spongebob Squarepants) is a cryptocurrency I created to understand working of cryptocurrency transactions on a decentralized network using blockchain technology pragmatically.
+WumboCoin (Term coined by the legend Patrick Star from Spongebob Squarepants) is a cryptocurrency I created to understand working of cryptocurrency transactions on a decentralized network using blockchain technology pragmatically.
 Blockchain is defined as a chain of blocks linked to each other where each block is hashed using SHA-256.
 Reason why SHA-256 is used cause it follows "Avalanche effect"- A slight change in the text will render a completely different hash code from first to 64th HEX value.

 ### In this project, block has following important properties: